ctgjdw/kube-virtualboxes/README.md

 # Kubernetes Cluster using Virtual Box

 This is a quick and basic setup for a single-master, duo worker node `Kubernetes` cluster using VirtualBox to virtualize the nodes.
-The setup uses vagrant to quickly pull VM images (`Ubuntu/Focal64`) and bootstraps the nodes, installing `docker`, `kubelet`, `kubectl`, `kubeadm` and the `Flannel CNI`.
+The setup uses vagrant to quickly pull VM images (`Ubuntu/Focal64`) and bootstraps the nodes, installing `docker`, `kubelet`, `kubectl`, `kubeadm` and the `Calico CNI`.
 This is tested for K8s `1.24.0` and kubectl `1.24.0`.

 ## Requirements